Sarpedon (Trojan War hero): Genealogy

 There were three separate traditions concerning the genealogy of Sarpedon the brother of Minos, and Sarpedon the Trojan War hero.

 In Homer's Iliad, Zeus had two sons by Europa, Minos and Rhadamanthus; Sarpedon, a Trojan ally from Lycia, was the son of Zeus and Laodamia, the daughter of Bellerophon and the Lycian princess Philonoe, with no apparent connection to Crete.
 However, in the standard classical tradition Sarpedon was instead the Cretan son of Zeus and Europa, and the brother of Minos.
 According to scholia to Iliad book 12, citing Hesiod and Bacchylides, Europa bore Zeus three sons on Crete, Minos, Sarpedon, and Rhadamanthus.

 A fragment of the Hesiodic Catalogue of Women (preserved on a papyrus with many holes), mentions Europa's children by Zeus, and while only the name Rhadamanthus is preserved, there is sufficient room for the names Minos and Sarpedon, and the rest of the fragment appears to involve Sarpedon's exploits at Troy.
-A fragment of Aeschylus' Carians also has Sarpedon as the third son, after Minos and Rhadamanthus, of Zeus and Europa.
+A fragment of Aeschylus's Carians also has Sarpedon as the third son, after Minos and Rhadamanthus, of Zeus and Europa.
 In the fragment, Sarpedon is off fighting at Troy, while Europa waits anxiously for word of his fate.
 This same genealogy appears in the Euripidean Rhesus.

 Having a Trojan War hero also be the brother of Minos involves a genealogical difficulty, since Minos lived three generations before the Trojan War.
 In some accounts, Zeus granted his son Sarpedon the gift of long life.
 Such a gift is already suggested by the Hesiodic Catalogue fragment, and Apollodorus, perhaps drawing on the Catalogue, says that Zeus allowed his (and Europa's) son Sarpedon to live for three generations.
 However, by other accounts, the Sarpedon who was the brother of Minos, and the Sarpedon who fought at Troy were different.
 Diodorus Siculus says that, according to Cretan myth, the Sarpedon who was the son of Zeus and Europa, and the brother of Minos and Rhadamanthus, had a son Euandrus who married Deïdameia, the daughter of Bellerophon, and by her was the father of the Sarpedon who fought at Troy.

-In Dictys Cretensis, Sarpedon is the son of Xanthus and Laodamia, while in the Clementine Recognitions he is the son of Zeus and Hippodamia.
+In Dictys Cretensis, Sarpedon is the son of Xanthus and Laodamia, while in the Clementine Recognitions recounted that he is the son of Zeus and Hippodamia.